cellml/libcellml/README.rst

 retrieve import URL's and provide the serialised documents to libCellML in the form of strings for instantiation as part of the CellML 1.1/1.2 hierarchical model description.

+Example code will be provided which demonstrates how such tasks can be achieved using standard tools, i.e., libcurl for C/C++ and requests for Python to resolve and retrieve imported models.

 Continuous Integration
 ----------------------